CITN Confident Harmonising Levies on Food Transport Will Boost Supply

 Omolabake Fasogbon

-The NGF’s resolve followed briefings by the National Security Adviser and concerned ministers on the negative impacts of checkpoint proliferation and unregulated taxation.
+The NGF’s resolve followed briefings by the National Security Adviser (NSA), Nuhu Ribadu and concerned ministers on the negative impacts of checkpoint proliferation and unregulated taxation.

-President/Chairman of the Council of the Institute, Innocent Ohagwa, referred to spiraling food inflation in the country, reaching 21.14 per cent in May.
-He noted that the trend is not unconnected to illegal levies and multiple taxes on transporting agricultural produce across states.
+President/Chairman of Council of the Institute, Innocent Ohagwa referring to spiraling food inflation in the country, reaching 21.14% in May, worried that this trend is not unconnected to illegal levies and multiple taxes on transporting agricultural produce across states.

-“Imposition of illegal levies and multiple taxes on agricultural transportation all contribute to disrupt supply chains and worsen food affordability across the country.
+“Imposition of illegal levies and multiple taxes on transporting agriculture produce all contribute to disrupt supply chains and worsen food affordability across the country.

 “This resolution, if effectively and uniformly implemented, will not only improve food availability but also reduce cost-push inflation and enhance public trust.
 It will also support the livelihoods of millions of Nigerians and create a more efficient economic environment,” he said.